vpaeder/pyniscope/README.md

 This wrapper is based on boost-python and is tested to run on Windows 7 with NI-SCOPE 4.1.
 I used Microsoft Visual Studio Express 2013 to compile (project files included).

-The wrapper is made to wrap as closely as possible the functions provided by NI-SCOPE C interface.
-The project is made of a C-to-C++ stage followed by a C++-to-Python stage (I find it more readable this way).
+The wrapper is made to wrap as closely as possible the functions provided by the NI-SCOPE C interface.
+The project is made of a C-to-C++ stage followed by a C++-to-Python stage (I find it more readable in this way).

 Architecture
 ============

 Here is a brief list of the functions and other things provided by pyniscope.
-An extended description can be found in the NI-SCOPE help files, under *Programming / Reference / NI-SCOPE Function Reference Help*.
+An extended description can be found in the [NI-SCOPE help files](http://zone.ni.com/reference/en-XX/help/370592W-01/), under *Programming / Reference / NI-SCOPE Function Reference Help*.
+The *enum* structures give a convenient way to access the attributes with the Set/Get/Check attribute functions.
+Data types and descriptions are found in the NI-SCOPE help files.

 **pyniscope**
 * bool Initialize(str resourceName, bool IDQuery, bool resetDevice)